BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 **Occurrence - Internally Managed:** a link to an occurrence (specimen/observation) that exists in the same portal as the occurrence you are linking to; when creating associations within a portal, the portal will automatically update the corresponding occurrence with the reciprocal relationship

-A template for this upload type can be found here[LINK].
+A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/OccurrenceInternalUploadTemplate.xlsx).

 The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu), (3) relationship (selected from the pulldown menu in the portal), and (4) an object identifier for the occurrence object you are linking to the subject occurrence (occid, occurrenceID, or catalog number).
 The object identifier will be used to link to an existing record within the portal.